hexwab/wave/README.md

      Style in which to draw the waveform, or "debug" for a random colour every redraw.
 Default: "black".
 - **undefStyle** (string)
      Style in which to draw undefined regions.
 May also be an HTMLImageElement or an HTMLCanvasElement or an HTMLVideoElement, in which case the element will be tiled.
 Default: "gray".
+- **pointFunc** (string)
+     Point-drawing function, or falsy for no points.
+Two examples are provided: **Wave.Squares** and **Wave.Lollipops**.
+Default: null.
 - **bound** (boolean)
      Whether to prohibit zooming out into undefined regions (regions extending beyond the end of the buffer).
 Default: true.
 - **autofit** (number)
      Automatically fit the entire buffer to the display.
 Disables scrolling and zooming.
 Default: false.
 - **scale** (number)
      The range for sample values is -**scale**..**scale**.
 This could be useful if **buf** is a integer typed array, or for vertical zoom.
 Example: set **scale** to 128 if **buf** is an Int8Array.
 Default: 1.
-- **threshold** (number)
-     The zoom level in pixels [not necessarily px] per sample at which drawing switches from lines to slabs.
-Lower values look better but take more CPU.
-Default: 0.1.
 - **wheelZoom** (number)
      How much scrolling using a scroll wheel will zoom in or out.
 The exact behaviour of this is browser- and device-dependent.
 Higher values produce more zooming.
 Default: 0.05.
 If falsy, interception of mousewheel events is disabled.
+- **pointThreshold** (number)
+     The zoom level, in px per sample, above which individual points will be drawn.
+Zero means points will never be drawn.
+Infinity means points will always be drawn.
+Default: 5.
+- **waveThreshold** (number)
+     The zoom level, in px per sample, above which the waveform will no longer be drawn.
+Zero means the waveform will never be drawn.
+Infinity means the waveform will always be drawn.
+Default: Infinity.
+- **slabThreshold** (number)
+     The zoom level in pixels [not necessarily px] per sample at which drawing switches from lines to slabs.
+Lower values look better but take more CPU.
+Default: 0.1.

 ### Methods
 - **invalidate()**